HotRAP: Hot Record Retention and Promotion for LSM-trees with Tiered Storage: Design Implementation

-\textbf{Checking hotness}. \hotrap{} checks if a key is hot when flushing the promotion cache.
-The cost of searching keys by reading from SSTs is high, so \ralt{} stores bloom filters in memory for each SST.
-Each bloom filter contains the hot keys (keys with scores higher than the threshold) in its SST.
-When checking whether a key is hot, \ralt{} checks the bloom filters at each level and returns true if any bloom filter gives a positive result.
-Since the overall false positive rate is low ($\leq 1\%$), we do not need a double-check.
+\textbf{Checking hotness of a key}.
+Searching keys by reading from SSTables is expensive, so for each SSTable, \ralt{} stores bloom filters in memory that contain hot keys (keys with scores higher than the threshold).
+When checking whether a key is hot, \ralt{} checks bloom filters at each level and returns true if any bloom filter gives a positive result.
+We use 14-bit bloom filters to achieve a low overall false positive rate ($\ll 1\%$).
+The small number of false positives does not affect performance.
+Thus we do not perform second-verification.

+\textbf{Calculating the hot set size in a range}. \ralt{} needs to calculate the hot set size in a given range, for \hotrap{} to select which SSTable to compact (details in \S\ref{subsection:pick-compaction}).
+Similar to a normal LSM-tree, we have data blocks and index blocks for SSTables.
+For each data block, its first key and the sum of the \hotrap{} size of hot keys in all previous data blocks are added to the index block.
+For a range query, at each level, we read the two edge index blocks and calculate the difference of their stored sums, to obtain the total \hotrap{} size of hot keys in the range.
+The results of all levels are summed up and returned, as an estimation of the hot set size in the range.

+The above result is slightly overestimated because of two error sources.
+First, the total \hotrap{} size of hot keys in the one or two edge data blocks is small, so we choose to tolerate the error and not read them.
+Second, there may be duplicate keys in different levels.
+If the number of levels is small and the size ratio between levels is large, we can expect the overestimation rate to be small.
+For example, if the size ratio is $10$, the result in the second largest level may be about $1/10$ of the result in the largest level on average.
+So the overestimation is only about $10\%$. \S\ref{subsection:pick-compaction} discusses how we handle such overestimation in \hotrap{}.

+\textbf{Memory usage and I/O cost}.
+Bloom filters and index blocks are cached in memory.
+Suppose \hotrap{} record size is 200B and 5\% keys are hot, then the memory usage of bloom filters in \ralt{} is $5\% \times 14/8/200 = 0.0438\%$ of the data size.
+Suppose the key length is about 20B.
+Then the size of an index block record is less than 40B.
+The size of a data block in \ralt{} is 16KiB.
+Therefore, the memory usage of index blocks is $5\% \times 40/16/1024=0.0122\%$ of the data size.
+In total, the memory usage is only $0.056\%$ of the data size.